We may earn affiliate commissions for the recommended products. Learn more.

 Ease of use – different levels of customization

-- However, Webflow does a pretty good job simplifying everything as much as possible.
+• However, Webflow does a pretty good job of simplifying everything as much as possible.

-- Squarespace tries to appeal to beginner users, offering a simple experience throughout the entire website-building process.
+• Squarespace appeals to beginner users, offering a simple experience throughout the entire website-building process.

-- Overall, Webflow is suited for professional users, while Squarespace is meant for everyone else.
+• Overall, Webflow is suited for professional users, while Squarespace is meant for everyone who wants to build a website.

-Best website builders are usually defined by their ease of use – the easier it is to do a task, the better!
-And so, this is what this part is going to be all about.
+Best website builders are usually defined by their ease of use – the easier it is to do a task, the better.

 Using Webflow

-I heavily recommend not to skip the tutorial.
+I strongly recommend following the tutorial.
 It's not long, and pretty helpful, showing off a few of the core website editing techniques.
+Once the tutorial was over, I could proceed with building my website by either choosing a template or building from scratch.

 The section of the right includes all the things to edit on a selected element, while the section on the left lets me decide what specific action do I wish to do.